itering/subscan-multisig-ui/README.md

 Subscan Multisig UI is a web Multisignature management tool.
 It's developed by the Subscan team.
 Developers are free to use the codebase to extend functionalities and develop unique user experiences for their audiences.

+The backend project stores historical calls can be found [here](https://github.com/itering/subscan-multisig-backend), and call data retrieved will be parsed and verified on the frontend.

 ## Contents

 - [Feature](#Feature)